ethereumdegen/tinyfox/README.md

- As tinyfox indexes, it starts at 'startBlock' and is collecting all Transfer events at a pace of 'courseBlockGap' blocks read per 'indexRate' of time.
+ As tinyfox indexes, it starts at 'startBlock' and is collecting events at a pace of 'courseBlockGap' blocks read per 'indexRate' of time.
  It stores these events inside of a mongo database named 'tinyfox_{{suffix}}' and inside of a collection named 'event_data'

  Once tinyfox synchronizes to the front of the blockchain data (current state) then it will use the 'fineBlockGap' to remain synchronized.

  As tinyfox is scraping chaindata for the ERC20/ERC721 token, it is also building a cache of user balances in the tables named 'erc20_balances' and 'erc721_balances'.

+ #### Events Supported
+ ERC20 Events:  Transfer, Approval, Deposit (weth), Withdrawal (weth), Mint (0xBTC) ERC721 Events: Transfer